tomatyss/runloop/CONTRIBUTING.md

 # Contributing to Runloop

+Welcome!
+This document covers the contribution process.
+For technical standards and coding guidelines, see [Engineering Standards](docs/engineering-standards.md).

 ## Workflow & branches

 - We use trunk-based development.
 Create a short-lived branch off `main`, open a